 3. Less is more

-James says one of the most common lighting mistakes he sees in bathrooms is that it’s often overdone.
+James says overdoing your lighting is one of the most common lighting mistakes in bathrooms.
 You don’t need to add feature lighting in every possible spot.
 Decide what statement you want to make and do that.

-A tip of what light you should include is a night light on a sensor so during those unexpected night trips to the bathroom you’re not having to turn on the overhead lighting.
-A simple low-level night light is also enough.
+Design tip: include is a night light on a sensor so during those unexpected trips to the bathroom you’re not having to turn on the overhead lighting.
+This sensor could either turn on a simple low-level wall light near your toilet or your under-vanity strip lighting.

 Can I install a 240V light fitting in a bathroom?

-You sometimes hear electricians advise that low voltage lights must be used in the bathroom and it isn’t until you shop for low voltage lights that you realise there isn’t much choice on the market.
+You sometimes hear electricians say you must use low voltage lights in the bathroom and it isn’t until you shop for low voltage lights that you realise there isn’t much choice on the market.

 James says if a light is inside the protected zones then it will need to be either low voltage, IP X4 rated or double insulated.

-A standard fitting can be installed, provided it is outside of the zones deemed unsafe.
+You can install a standard fitting so long as it’s outside of the zones deemed unsafe.
 Your builder, lighting designer or installing electrician will be able to provide you with zone category areas and advise where you can install.

 There’s no right or wrong rule when it comes to selecting warm or cool LEDs as it comes down to personal preference… but James generally prefers warm LEDs and so do we!
-Cool LEDs can make spaces feel clinical.
+Cool LEDs can make spaces clinical and wash out your skin tones whereas warm lights are more flattering.
+Warm lighting also feels softer and more inviting which is especially important in bathrooms where many of the materials and finishes are hard and cold.

 The other thing that isn’t spoken about much is colour rendering.
 This is how colours appear under the light.
 James says most LEDs are very good with blue, green and yellow colours but reds are often poorly represented.
 He suggests looking for ‘high colour rendering LEDs’ as these may have better rendering properties in the red tones and will help make items appear closer to their true natural colour.
-This is particularly important in the bathroom for getting skin tones represented right.
+This is particularly important in bathrooms, as the right lighting helps skin tones look natural.

 James says this depends on the light fixture, your space (ceiling heights and scale of bathroom) and your overall design.
 His tip is to focus on positioning the fixture so the light is hitting where it’s needed.
 So wall sconces by the vanity should be placed at a height where the light will illuminate the face best.